 Never Have Dirty Windows AgainWeeding through all the companies to find one that is skilled, reliable, and offers cost-effective service can sometimes be a headache.
 While there are several questions you can ask to see if a company is a good fit for you, make sure they are transparent with their pricing and have positive customer reviews to prove they provide good service.
 It's also important to evaluate their business experience to assess how trustworthy they will be with your home.
 Your local pros at Window Genie do their best to make the entire process as effortless as possible for you.
 You can trust our experience and exceptional service to keep your home looking it's absolute best.
 To learn more, give us a call at 877-243-8624 or request a quote online today.

 Current Window Treatment Trends for Your HomeWe’re letting go of perfection this year.
 Your home doesn’t need to look like something out of Better Homes and Gardens.
 Rather, it should embody what feels relaxing, energizing, or homey for you and your family.
 If you’re looking for new ideas to inspire you this year, these top window treatment trends are definitely worth considering: Embrace minimalism: Bring peace to your space by opting for a modern look with clean lines and neutral colors.
 Some homeowners are employing Roman shades for smaller kitchen windows and Japanese blinds for larger or floor-length windows.
 Focus on natural light: Natural light maximizes our intake of vitamin D and may increase productivity for those working from home.
 However, with natural light comes issues of privacy, glare, and damaging UV rays.
 That’s where light filtering treatments come in: Tinting your windows or adding sheer shades or sheer curtains can offer some privacy and protection from UV rays, while not damping your natural light.
 Choose natural materials: Choosing classic materials, such as cotton and linen, for window shades and drapes is popular this season.
 This embrace of a natural look also protects indoor air quality (from the off-gassing that can come from artificial materials).
 Wood and faux wood blinds are also popular choices—with an emphasis on lighter woods that provides an easy, airy feel.
 Recycled and sustainable products are in demand this year as homeowners want to feel good about their home’s impact on the world.
 The colors to highlight: As with the choice in wood tone, the larger trend in 2022 is leaning toward more neutral colors, but not the dull grays you’ve become bored with.
 The hot neutrals for 20222 are lively and warm, making the home feel like a soft burrito blanket you could roll yourself up in.
 Buttery creams, milky tones, and soft beiges are on the rise.
 But that’s not all.
 Designers are using natural greens, browns, purples, and blues to emphasize the beauty of nature.
 Bold accent colors are also popular.
 For instance, using chocolate tones, deep blues, and peach colors to make a statement.
-Now that you’ve spruced up your windows, it might be a good time to make the rest of your home match.
-Our friends at your local Five Star Painting can help.
-They offer expert painting services, for both the exterior and interior of your home.

 Get the Help You Need to Bring Your Window Treatment Ideas to LifeGiving your windows a fresh look can transform a few rooms and your entire home—and things like window tinting can even help improve energy efficiency.
 If you would like to learn more about window tinting and some of the other services we offer, contact your local Window Genie today.
 You can request a quote online or give us a call us at 877-243-8624.

 Window Pane Cleaning TipsOf course, keeping your windows clean and maintained helps the appearance of your home, but it also can increase the lifespan of your windows.
 By caring for your windows, you can reduce mold and rot in your windowsills and maintain energy efficiency.
 Here’s how: 1.
 Manage condensation buildup.
 It’s common and natural for condensation to develop on your windows when the humidity is high and the temperature outside is distinctly different from the temperature inside.
 This type of condensation only becomes an issue when it becomes exaggerated and regularly condenses moisture on the window frame and windowsill, encouraging mold growth and rot.
 You can easily reduce this risk by minimizing the moisture in your home and keeping it well ventilated.
 This includes making sure your humidifier isn’t up too high during the winter months.
 You can also use a cloth to absorb the condensation when you see it.
 2. Clean condensation between window panes.
 Because double-paned windows are designed to be airtight and offer insulation, cleaning between window panes shouldn’t be necessary.
 When you notice a fog forming inside a double-paned window, it indicates the insulating seal is broken.
 This could be due to a crack in the window, water retention in the frame, or too much exposure to direct sunlight that caused the frame to warp.
 Your best option to clear the fog is to try to pull out the moisture with a dehumidifier or with a water snake moisture absorber and repair or replace the window if it’s broken.
 Although it may be possible to reseal the window, replacing it with a new window may be more effective.
-If your windows have already sustained damage, or you are interested in learning more about window replacement, contact your local Glass Doctor to discuss the best options.

 Best Window Pane CleanerContrary to what many cleaning ads will tell you, you don’t need a special product to get sparkling clean windows.
 You can make a simple solution with ingredients you probably already have in your home: Vinegar or Lemon Solution ¼ cup vinegar or lemon juice 2 cups distilled water ½ teaspoon dish detergent 10-15 drops of essential oil of your choice (optional) Avoid alcohol or ammonia-based cleaners.
 While you can make a solution from simple things at home, know that harsh cleaners—including alcohol, ammonia, and products that use them—will not only leave a film on your windowpane that is bound to collect dust and condensation, but they also wear down on the integrity of your glass over time and can cause staining to your trim.